 Using Material Library / Blender

-Verge3D material library is a collection of ready-to-use materials which you can assign to your models.
-Below is the description of a recommended workflow on how to use these materials efficiently.
+Verge3D material library is a collection of ready-to-use materials which you can assign to your Blender models.
+Below is the description of a recommended workflow on how to install and use these materials efficiently.

 - Adding Materials to Project

 - Configure Your Materials